home-assistant/developers.home-assistant/docs/app_integration_setup.md

 ## Registering the device

-> This is an experimental feature.
-We expect to evolve the API in the upcoming releases.

-_This requires Home Assistant 0.89 or later._
+_This requires Home Assistant 0.90 or later._

 Home Assistant has a `mobile_app` component that allows applications to register themselves and interact with the instance.
 This is a generic component to handle most common mobile application tasks.
 This component is extendable with custom interactions if your app needs more types of interactions than are offered by this component.

 Once you have tokens to authenticate as a user, it's time to register the app with the mobile app component in Home Assistant.

+### Getting Ready

+First, you must ensure that the `mobile_app` component is loaded.
+There are two ways to do this:

+- You can publish a Zeroconf/Bonjour record `_hass-mobile-app._tcp.local.` to trigger the automatic load of the `mobile_app` component.
+You should wait at least 60 seconds after publishing the record before continuing.
+- You can ask the user to add `mobile_app` to their configuration.yaml and restart Home Assistant.
+If the user already has `default_config` in their configuration, then `mobile_app` will have been already loaded.

+You can confirm the `mobile_app` component has been loaded by checking the `components` array of the [`/api/config` REST API call](external_api_rest.md#get-api-config).
+If you continue to device registration and receive a 404 status code, then it most likely hasn't been loaded yet.

+### Registering the device

-You can do so by making an authenticated POST request to `/api/mobile_app/devices`.
+To register the device, make an authenticated POST request to `/api/mobile_app/devices`.
 [More info on making authenticated requests.](auth_api.md#making-authenticated-requests)

-If you get a 404 when making this request, it means the user does not have the mobile_app component enabled.
-Prompt the user to enable the `mobile_app` component.
-The mobile_app component is set up as part of the default Home Assistant configuration.

 Example payload to send to the registration endpoint: